-What this example shows is that even the biggest enterprises with the most complex customer requirements and needs can make the jump into the cloud-however, the migration method and business requirements will shape specific challenges they'll face, both getting to the cloud and maintaining their applications in it.
+As you can see, even the biggest enterprises with complex customer requirements and needs can make the jump into the cloud-however, the migration method and business requirements will shape specific challenges they'll face, both getting to the cloud and maintaining their applications in it.
+No two companies migrate the same way-even if they migrate to the same public cloud provider.